-While prior work has demonstrated decoding of residual neuromotor signals from the forearm in individuals with spinal cord injury, these efforts have largely focused on offline decoding, laboratory settings, or single-arm sensing configurations~\cite{despradel2026enabling, ting2021sensing, yang2025intuitive, yang2025non, oliveira2024direct}.
-In contrast, we introduce the first bimanual, fabric-integrated \ac{HDEMG} forearm sleeve designed specifically for real-time robot control, enabling simultaneous intent decoding from both arms during mobile manipulation.
-By distributing 128 electrodes per forearm within a wearable textile form factor, our design emphasizes coverage, comfort, and rapid daily use rather than precise anatomical placement.
+Although prior work has demonstrated decoding residual neuromotor signals from the forearm in individuals with spinal cord injury, these efforts have mainly focused on offline decoding, laboratory settings, or single-arm sensing configurations~\cite{despradel2026enabling, ting2021sensing, yang2025intuitive, yang2025non, oliveira2024direct}.
+In contrast, we introduce the first fabric-integrated bimanual \ac{HDEMG} forearm sleeve designed specifically for real-time robot control, enabling simultaneous intent decoding from both arms during mobile manipulation.
+By distributing 128 electrodes per forearm within a wearable textile form factor, our design has the advantage of residual neuromotor signal coverage, as well as comfort and rapid donning.

-However, directly teleoperating a mobile manipulator using low-dimensional interfaces remains challenging.
+However, directly teleoperating a mobile manipulator using low-dimensional interfaces remains a challenge.
 Most teleoperation systems require mapping one- or two-degree-of-freedom inputs to high-dimensional robot motion, increasing cognitive load and susceptibility to errors.
 In this work, we combine wearable neuromotor control and shared autonomy to enable practical, user-driven mobile manipulation in the home.
 An overview of the complete sensing, classification, and control pipeline is shown in Figure~\ref{fig:system-overview}.
 Our system integrates an \ac{HDEMG}-based gesture interface with a shared autonomy framework that incorporates open-vocabulary vision--language grounding for object alignment, room-level navigation assistance, and LiDAR-based collision safety.
 This design allows the user to retain high-level control over robot behavior while the system assists with perception, alignment, and safety in an unstructured home environment.